 We look for the following qualities in our mentors:

 - The ability to listen to and support young people

 - An interest in the welfare of young people

 - An understanding of young people, ideally gained through personal or professional contact

 - The capacity to work individually with a young person

 - A commitment to working in a way which does not discriminate against any group in society

-- 2 day mentor core training and additional training sessions as required thereafter
+- 2 day mentor training and possibly additional training sessions

 - A Contact Day where you get a chance to meet the young people

-- Regular contact with the young people with whom they are matched
+- Regular, reliable contact with the young people with whom they are matched (outside school hours)